Talented Ladies Club

 My husband’s experience certainly helped me to create an understanding of what the process is like from the inside – when emotions run high, people behave in irrational ways.

-No matter how hostile or unreasonable my clients are being, I don’t judge them; I appreciate that this is often not the ‘real’ them, and that deep down, they are good people who are simply hurt by divorce.
+No matter how hostile or unreasonable my clients are being, I don’t judge them; I appreciate that this is often not the ‘real’ them, and that they are good people who are simply hurt by divorce.

-Bhavna: I came across Divorce Negotiator when I was separated and looking for suitable options to help me achieve an amicable divorce.
+Bhavna: I came across Divorce Negotiator when I was separated and looking for suitable options to achieve an amicable divorce.
 My ex-husband had no legal knowledge and I wanted him to be able to access advice and information.

 Do you have a typical client?
 And if so, who are they?